Visit the Blue Mountains By Train: 2 Easy Itineraries

 There are lookouts all along the way, and you should be able to cover it in an hour.

-12:31 pm – Join the HOHO at stop 16; Katoomba Falls Tourist Park and ride the bus to stop 22 Lyrebird Dell
+12:19pm – Join the HOHO at stop 14: Katoomba Falls Tourist Park and ride to stop 21 Lyrebird Dell.

-12:43 pm – Lyrebird Dell to Pool of Siloam.
-This walk is much harder than this morning’s walk, but is one of my favourites in this section of the mountain.
+12:33pm – Lyrebird Dell to Pool of Siloam.
+This walk is tougher than this morning’s but it’s one of my favourites in this section of the mountain.

-The environment is a lot wetter, and ferns flourish here.
-There is also the promise of little waterfalls along the way the walk.
-You also pass a cave with Aboriginal engravings.
+The environment is wetter, and ferns flourish.
+There are waterfalls and a cave with Aboriginal engravings.

 The Pool of Siloam